A primer and user’s guide to the discrete choice inequality model proposed in Dickstein and Morales (QJE, 2018, “What Do Exporter’s Know?” [link]).

 The probability of this event is:

 This theoretical choice probability forms the basis for a maximum likelihood or GMM estimation procedure.
-For example, for a guess of the utility parameters, the log-likelihood for a sample of \(n\) agents is:
+For example, for a guess of the utility parameters, the log-likelihood for agent \(i\):

 We denote the argument in the LLH with a hat to emphasize that it is a parameter.
-Taking derivatives with respect to \(\hat{\beta}\), we obtain scores of the log-likelihood:
+Taking the derivative with respect to \(\hat{\beta_j}\), we obtain scores of the log-likelihood:

 Plugging in the definition of the choice probability gives:

 For reasons that will become clear shortly, we rearrange the above score function in two ways.
-The first way we will denote by \(m_1\):
+The first way we will denote by \(m_{1i}\):

-A standard GMM approach would be to interact the first-order condition (either \(m_1\) or \(m_2\)) with the covariates.
+To form an estimator that we could take to the data, we would typically interact the moments with some function of the covariates.
 In our two covariate, two parameter utility function, two possible moments could be:

 $$E[X_1 m_1]=0,$$